EFFICIENT AND CLEAN.

-More than 100 years ago, when Rudolf Diesel invented the auto-ignition combustion engine on the basis of theoretical considerations, the size and sluggishness of the diesel engine seemed to suggest that its usage would be restricted to stationary applications.
-However, with technical refinement, the efficiency of diesel engines has been greatly improved and, today, the diesel engine is one of the main power units used in Europe.
+More than 100 years ago, Rudolf Diesel invented the auto-ignition combustion engine.
+Thanks to continuous technical refinement, the diesel engine is one of the main power units used in Europe today.

-Alternative drive technologies cannot yet measure up to conventional drive technologies in terms of purchase price, availability of infrastructure and time spent renewing range.
-The tremendous economic significance of the diesel drive train will therefore remain unchallenged for quite some time.
+Alternative drive technologies cannot yet measure up to conventional drive technologies in terms of purchase price, availability of infrastructure and time spent renewing range, which means the tremendous economic significance of the diesel drive train will remain unchallenged for quite some time.

-However, aside from the enormous economic importance, clean diesel’s contribution towards climate goals is often underestimated.
-Currently, 94 per cent of vehicles sold worldwide are already subject to CO2 emissions regulations.
+Aside from the enormous economic importance, clean diesel’s contribution towards climate goals is often underestimated.
+Currently, 94 percent of vehicles sold worldwide are already subject to CO2 emissions regulations.
 These regulations will become even stricter over the coming years, especially in the European Union.
-Modern diesel vehicles play an important part in CO2 reduction, because they consume up to 25 percent less fuel than comparable petrol engines and emit up to 15 percent less CO2.
-The only way to meet European fleet targets will be through modern auto-ignition engines and further electrification.
+Modern diesel vehicles play an important part in CO2 reduction, because they use up to 25 percent less fuel than comparable petrol engines and emit up to 15 percent less CO2.